ishika-batra/javascript/07-ajax/readme.md

   C. Put method is used when we want to edit.
   D. Delete method is used when we want to delete something on that resource on the server.
 - Url gives the path to our resource.Ex- APi to the github, API to weather application, etc.

+## What is JSON?

+- JSON stands for javascript Object Notation.